Aller au contenu principal

 astuce

 When testing, you might not need to use a specific port.
-You can simply omit the port and the operating system will automatically pick an arbitrary unused port for you:
+You can simply omit the port (or use 0) and the operating system will automatically pick an arbitrary unused port for you:

 const { createServer } = require("node:http");